Redundancy survival guide

 you get another job, and this may take longer than you think.

-can see how long your payout can last before you get another
+calculate how long your payout can last while you're looking for

 Paying your bills